 "Mrs. Jean Pinnock Bryan", wife of former New York Consul General Ambassador Dr. Basil K. Bryan, a diligent fellow worker at activities and events staged to benefit the diaspora communities overseas.
 “Mrs. Bryan was a strong supporter of Penn Relays and the Jamaica Independence Balls in New York.
 She will be sadly missed.
 She is especially remembered for her work with and mentorship of Caribbean students at Howard University, where she served as guidance counsellor and later director of the Educational Advisory Center of the Howard University College of Arts and Science. (rested with the angels on May 25, 2020).

 Jamaica Independence Foundation, Inc celebration is about keeping our culture, values , morals, ancestry and heritage alive through praise and thanksgiving (with family and friends both at home and abroad).
-The purpose of our cause is to support charitable organizations that support and further women's crisis issues through the creation of economic and social programs; to support amateur sports teams from Jamaica W.I, that compete in the United States and abroad and to help enhance education in our youths.
+Our cause is to support charitable organizations that give aide to women in crisis, advocating for women, underserved communities and help with recovery through the creation of economic and social programs; to support amateur sports teams from Jamaica W.I, that compete in the United States and abroad.

 The Jamaica Independence Foundation, Inc.